Cog-Creators/Red-DiscordBot/docs/cog_guides/filter.rst

 **Description**

-Send the list of the channel's filtered words.
+Send a list of the channel's filtered words.

 .. _filter-command-filter-channel-remove: